 Origin and history

-The coconut, an iconic tropical fruit, comes from the coconut palm ( Cocos nucifera ), a majestic palm tree cultivated for millennia on the coasts of South Asia and the Pacific Islands.
-Its name comes from the Portuguese word coco , meaning “face,” referring to the three small “eyes” visible on its shell.
-Considered a “tree of life,” every part of the coconut palm was used by local populations: the fruit for food, the fibers for weaving, and the leaves for building.
-Today, the coconut is recognized worldwide for its nutritional richness and its benefits for skin, hair, and overall well-being.
+The coconut, an iconic tropical fruit, comes from the coconut palm (Cocos nucifera), a majestic palm tree that has been cultivated for thousands of years on the coasts of South Asia and the Pacific Islands.
+Its name comes from the Portuguese word coco, meaning "face," in reference to the three small "eyes" visible on its shell.
+Considered a "tree of life," every part of the coconut palm was used by local populations: the fruit for food, the fibers for weaving, and the leaves for building.
+Today, coconuts are recognized worldwide for their nutritional value and benefits for the skin, hair, and vitality.